markhebing/mark_hebing/README.md

-## Welcome to the markhebing.github.io/blog GitHub Page...
+## Welcome to the markhebing.github.io/blog . . .

 You can use the [editor on GitHub](https://github.com/markhebing/blog/edit/master/README.md) to maintain and preview the content for your website in Markdown files.